Oral Appliance or CPAP ??

 The Old Standard

 In the past, the only treatment for OSA is continuous positive airway pressure (CPAP).
-While it was a breakthrough treatment, CPAP has some serious drawbacks About ten percent of those diagnosed with OSA are not willing to try CPAP.
+While it was a breakthrough treatment, CPAP has some serious drawbacks About ten percent of those diagnosed with OSA are not willing to even try CPAP.
 Of those who try CPAP, 20%-40% give up within one year.
 Many of those who continue to use CPAP won't wear the mask long enough at night to achieve the benefits they need to resolve their sleep apnea.
 The reasons they offer for discontinuing are many;

 - The mask fits poorly and is uncomfortable